Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Slewing correction and ToT method

-As mentioned earlier, the neutron detector in the BM@N experiment will utilize a multichannel TDC for data collection to reduce the complexity and cost of readout electronics.
-The key information to extract from the data is the response time, as it determines the particle's time-of-flight and enables the calculation of its kinetic energy.
+The key information to extract from the data is the response time relative to the trigger time, as it determines the particle's time-of-flight and enables the calculation of its kinetic energy.
 However, when measuring time, a known issue arises regarding the dependency of the threshold crossing time on the signal amplitude, commonly referred to as time walk or slewing.
-To address slewing, it is necessary to determine the signal amplitude, which will be indirectly achieved by measuring the ToT.
-Given the known waveform parameterization, straightforward calculations yield the following expressions for identifying the times at which the signal crosses the threshold $\theta$ [mV]:
+Given the known waveform parameterization from Equation~\ref{eq:model}, straightforward calculations yield the following expressions for identifying the times at which the leading edge \((t_1)\) and the falling edge \((t_2)\) cross the threshold $\theta$: